joinbeam/beam/README.md

 We have all website & landing page designs, mobile app designs, logos, etc on figma.

-*If you have any questions or concerns about the designs, email me at andrewnijmeh1@gmail.com.*
+_If you have any questions or concerns about the designs, email me at andrewnijmeh1@gmail.com._

+## 👥 Contributors

+Thank you to our amazing contributors